aapis/CI_UIKit/README.md

 CI_UIKit
 ========

-A UI library for Codeigniter > 2.1.3
+A UI library for Codeigniter > v2.1.3

+# Usage

+To come..